lm3nitro/Projects/New/Network Services Telnet.md

 ### Scope:

-In this exercise, I will go through the steps of performing enumeration against a target host, and how to identiy unsecure protocols (Telnet) that may be enabled on a system and how to take advantage and exploit it.
+In this exercise, I will go through the steps of performing enumeration against a target host, and how to identify unsecure protocols (Telnet) that may be enabled on a system and how to take advantage and exploit it.
 In this case, I will be using MSFvenm for the exploit.
-I will also be using Wireshark to see how the traffic generated looks like, and to also confim that the connection has been established.
+I will also be using Wireshark to see how the traffic generated looks like, and to also confirm that the connection has been established.

 ### Tools and Technology:
 Linux, MSFvenom, and Wireshark

 ## Enumeration:

-To get started, I used nmap to scan against the target host:
+To get started, I used Nmap to scan against the target host:

 ```
 nmap 10.10.169.221 -Pn -sS -T5 -p- -vvv